MentisOculi: Revealing the Limits of Reasoning with Mental Imagery: Designing

 \section{Designing \benchmarkname{}}

-The term \emph{visual reasoning} as it is used for a myriad of benchmarks targeting VLMs and MLLMs is ambiguous: The vast majority of existing benchmarks do not consider \emph{reasoning visually}, but instead evaluate \emph{reasoning about visual information}~\citep[e.g.,][]{xu2025visulogic, hao2025can, lyu2025jigsaw}.
+The term \emph{visual reasoning} is used across a myriad of benchmarks targeting VLMs and MLLMs, yet remains ambiguous: The vast majority of existing benchmarks do not consider \emph{reasoning visually}, but instead evaluate \emph{reasoning about visual information} \citep{xu2025visulogic, hao2025can, lyu2025jigsaw}.
 Instead, we aim to benchmark models' ability to \emph{reason with mental imagery}: to use a more or less explicit, self-maintained visual representation space that can be modified at will to aid in reasoning.